mrolims/pynamicalsys/docs/source/dds_escape.rst

    The escape basins (top row) and escape times (bottom row) for the Weiss map for different values of :math:`k`, namely, :math:`k = 0.5`, :math:`k = 0.55`, :math:`k = 0.6`, and :math:`k = 0.7`.

 We can quantify the complexity of the escape basins by computing the basin entropy.
-We use the :py:meth:`basin_entropy <pycandy.core.basin_metrics.BasinMetrics.basin_entropy>` method from the :py:class:`BasinMetrics <pycandy.core.basin_metrics.BasinMetrics>` class in PyCandy to compute the basin entropy for each escape basin.
+We use the :py:meth:`basin_entropy <pynamicalsys.core.basin_metrics.BasinMetrics.basin_entropy>` method from the :py:class:`BasinMetrics <pynamicalsys.core.basin_metrics.BasinMetrics>` class in pynamicalsys to compute the basin entropy for each escape basin.
 The basin entropy is defined as follows: Given a region in phase space :math:`\mathcal{R}` which contains :math:`N_A` distinguishable assymptotic state.
 We divide the region :math:`\mathcal{R}` into a mesh of :math:`N_T \times N_T` boxes of linear size :math:`\delta`.
 Each box has a large number of initial conditions and each one leads to one of the :math:`N_A` assymptotic states.
 For each box :math:`i`, we associate a probability :math:`p_{ij}` of a assymptotic state :math:`j` to be present in the box and define the Shanon entropy of the :math:`i`-th box as:

 .. math::